-Welcome to today's edition of the Rush 24-7 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

 Hope you had a great weekend.

-And we've got broadcast excellence straight ahead here from the one and only Excellence in Broadcasting Network and the Limbaugh Institute for Advanced Conservative Studies.
+We are back, and we've got broadcast excellence straight ahead here from the one and only Excellence in Broadcasting Network and the Limbaugh Institute for Advanced Conservative Studies.

-I am America's anchor man, firmly ensconced here.
+I am America's anchorman, firmly ensconced here.

 I'm a little under the weather today.

-Uh my voice sounds okay, but it's a little weak.
+My voice sounds okay, but it's a little weak.

 And I'll tell you this.